Our Governing Board

 Arnold B. Peinado, III is a retired partner of Milbank, Tweed, Hadley & McCloy, an international law firm headquartered in New York City.
 He was a senior member of the firm’s Capital Markets Group.
 During his 35 year tenure with Milbank, Arnold advised on general securities law matters, and a wide range of domestic and international debt and equity capital markets offerings.
 He also specialized in global aircraft and satellite finance transactions.
 In addition to his work at Milbank, Arnold has substantial experience with nonprofit entities.
 He has been an advisor to boards on corporate governance policies, conflicts of interest, and financial statements and internal controls.
 He currently serves as a Director of the Urban Justice Center, an organization which provides legal advocacy services to homeless and disadvantage groups in New York City, as well as a Director of the Alleluia Fund of the Episcopal Diocese of Newark, New Jersey which directs grants to nonprofit entities in New Jersey.
 Arnold also serves as a Trustee of The Nature Conservancy, New Jersey Chapter.
 Arnold is a graduate of Harvard College as well as both Harvard Law School and Harvard Business School.

-Ms. Ravel is a Fellow at New America working on issues of Civic Engagement, as well as Professor at the UC Berkeley School of Law.
+Ms. Ravel is a former Fellow at New America working on issues of Civic Engagement, as well as adjunct Professor at the UC Berkeley School of Law.
 Former Commissioner Ann M. Ravel was nominated to the Federal Election Commission by President Barack Obama on June 21, 2013.
 After her appointment received the unanimous consent of the United States Senate, Ms. Ravel joined the Commission on October 25, 2013.
 She served as Chair of the Commission for 2015 and Vice Chair for 2014.
 From March 2011 until her appointment to the Commission, Ms. Ravel served as Chair of the California Fair Political Practices Commission (FPPC), to which Governor Edmund G. Brown, Jr. appointed her.
 At the FPPC, Ms. Ravel oversaw the regulation of campaign finance, lobbyist registration and reporting, and ethics and conflicts of interest related to officeholders and public employees.
 During her tenure at the FPPC, Ms. Ravel was instrumental in the creation of the States' Unified Network (SUN) Center, a web-based center for sharing information on campaign finance.
 Before joining the FPPC, Ms. Ravel served as Deputy Assistant Attorney General for Torts and Consumer Litigation in the Civil Division of the United States Department of Justice.
 Ms. Ravel also worked as an attorney in the Santa Clara County Counsel's Office, ultimately serving as the appointed County Counsel from 1998 until 2009.
 Ms. Ravel represented the County and its elected officials, provided advice on the state Political Reform Act, and initiated groundbreaking programs in elder abuse litigation, educational rights, and consumer litigation on behalf of the Santa Clara County government and the community.
 Ms. Ravel has served as an elected Governor on the Board of Governors of the State Bar of California, a member of the Judicial Council of the State of California, and Chair of the Commission on Judicial Nominees Evaluation.
 In 2014, she was named a California Attorney of the Year by California Lawyer magazine for her work in Government law, and in 2007, the State Bar of California named Ms. Ravel Public Attorney of the Year for her contributions to public service.
 Ms. Ravel received her B.A. from the University of California, Berkeley and her J.D. from the University of California, Hastings College of the Law.

 Community Advocate